chenyueg/chenyueg.github.io/_pages/about.md

 ## News

+- 06/30/2025: I have joined the [WiNLP](https://www.winlp.org/) pre-submission mentorship program, where I will be supporting authors, particularly early-career researchers from underrepresented groups.
-- 05/29/2024: I am reviewing for [WiNLP 2025](https://www.winlp.org/), and I take pride in promoting the research of underrepresented groups in Natural Language Processing.
+- 05/29/2025: I am reviewing for [WiNLP 2025](https://www.winlp.org/), and I take pride in promoting the research of underrepresented groups in Natural Language Processing.
 - 03/31/2025: I am joining the program committee of [RANLP 2025](http://ranlp.org/ranlp2025/).
 - 02/18/2025: I am reviewing for [NeurIPS 2025](https://neurips.cc/).
 - 01/27/2025: I am reviewing for [COLM 2025](https://colmweb.org/).